 Orin pursed his lips as he regarded Maran critically.

 “I am not dismissive of how complicated things have become, Orin.
 However, rather than focusing on the setbacks, I have been seeking a solution.”

 Maran sighed and looked around the room then back at Orin.
 “Aradia and Tor’eng have proven disruptive.
 Their petition to have the deviant reclassified has gained enough momentum as to break unanimity in the Council.
 Sending a Chaser team in to finish the job now could be even more divisive.”
 He sighed again.
 “Which is too bad, because the deviant has no Venda defending it.”

 “I am well aware of this.”
 Orin held his arms out.
 A black mist formed around him and coalesced into strips of fabric that in turn melded together to form a loose robe that draped over his shoulders.
-He stood up and Maran followed.
+He stood up on the massive branch and Maran followed suit.